MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-webconsole.md

 13. Dashboards can be saved in custom management packs and exported

 14. The following drill-down capabilities are available within the dashboards:

    1. Analyze the issue by visualizing the relevant data for a monitored object, individual alert, rule, monitor, and class.
    2. Navigate from one object to another
    3. View the tasks associated with selected object

 15. Explore the actions enabled in a widget:

    1. Actions with alert widget - Set resolution state on a single alert or select multiple alerts from within the widget.
 View alert details delivering the same experience provided in the Operations console when viewing an alert - modify the alert resolution state and drill down to the monitoring object details page by selecting the alert source.
    2. Export the data visible in the widget to Excel for further analysis
    3. Personalize by adding or removing columns to visualize and group alerts

 16. Explore actions with state widget:

    1. Export the data visible in the widget to Excel for further analysis
    2. Personalize by adding or removing columns to visualize and group objects

 17. Explore actions with Topology widget:

    1. Edit state indicator layout and place object health icons anywhere on image

 18. Explore actions with Performance widget:

    1. Set vertical axis and specify the minimum and maximum values of vertical axis
    2. Export to Excel the legend data to Excel for further analysis.
    3. Personalize by adding or removing columns for the legend, and enable or disable visualized objects by performance

-19. In version 1807, you can explore results of a Windows PowerShell script
+19. Explore actions with PowerShell widget:

+   1. Export to Excel the legend data to Excel for further analysis.

 20. Delete HTML5 dashboards from the Web console and in version 1807, you can create dashboards or views to My workspace.
 In version 1801, you add dashboards or views to My Workspace from the monitoring tree.